penn-repl/apply/_pages/plclub+.md

 <img align="center" width="100%" src="/images/plclub+.png">

 ## PLClub+
-PLClub+ is an undergraduate supplement to PLClub, the weekly meeting of Penn's programming language research group.
-REPL students will participate in PLClub+ in addition to their research with PLClub.
-It consists of 4 activities:
+In addition to their research, REPL students will participate in PLClub+, an undergraduate-level supplement to the usual weekly PLClub seminar.
+PLClub+ consists of 4 activities:
 - **Software Foundations Mini-Course.** Condensed version of [CIS 5000](https://www.seas.upenn.edu/~cis5000/current/index.html), covers essential prerequisites for programming languages research.
 Taught by a PLClub PhD student twice a week.
 - **Reading Club.** Covers classic papers in programming languages.
 Led by a PLClub PhD student once a week.
 - **Seminar.** An undergraduate friendly seminar series, covering a variety of research happening in and outside of PLClub.
 Happens once a week.